Greed (game show): Question round

 For questions five through seven, answers are given one at a time by the remaining contestants with the captain answering last, then (if necessary) choosing to either give enough additional answers to make four or delegate the choices to other members.
 Once all the answers are in, the captain may either approve the choices as they stand or change one of them if desired.
 Answers are revealed individually as correct or incorrect; if three correct answers are found, the host offers a buyout to quit the game.
 Ten percent of the question value is offered on questions five and six ($20,000 and $50,000 respectively), to be split evenly among the remaining players, and the team's decision is entirely up to the captain.
 On question seven, each team member can choose to take an individual buyout consisting of a luxury automobile and $25,000 cash (approximately $100,000 total value).
 (Note: The total value referenced reflects the value at the time of the show's release in 1999.)

 If the captain (at questions five and six) or at least one team member (at question seven) chooses to continue with the game, the fourth answer is revealed.
 If it is correct, the team splits the cash award for the question at that level.
-If an incorrect answer is revealed at any point, the game ends and the team leaves with nothing.
+If an incorrect answer is revealed at any point, the game ends and the team leaves with nothing (any member of the team got to keep any terminator winnings won).